erfanjazebnikoo/Quala-PID-Pathfinder/README.md

 --------------

 ## PID
-PID Control stands for Proportional-Integral-Derivative feedback control and corresponds to one of the most commonly used controllers used in industry.
+[PID][pid] Control stands for Proportional-Integral-Derivative feedback control and corresponds to one of the most commonly used controllers used in industry.
 It's success is based on its capacity to efficiently and robustly control a variety of processes and dynamic systems, while having an extremely simple structure and intuitive tuning procedures.
 Although not comparable in performance with modern control strategies, it is still the best starting point when one has to start designing the autopilot for an unmanned aircraft.
 In fact, most existing attitude control functionalities found in commercial autopilots or open-source developments, rely on some sort of PID Controls.
-The structure of the PID controller is shown in below:
+The structure of the [PID controller][pid] is shown in below:

 ![N|Solid](http://erfanjazebnikoo.com/downloads/Quala-PID-Pathfinder-PID.png)

-The PID Controller consists of the additive action of the Proportional, the Integral and the Derivative component.
+The [PID Controller][pid] consists of the additive action of the Proportional, the Integral and the Derivative component.
 Not all of them have to be present, therefore we also often employ P-controllers, PI-controllers or PD-controllers.
 For the remaining of this text, we will describe the PID controller, while any other version can be derived by eliminating the relevant components.

-The PID controller bases its functionality on the computation of the "tracking error" e and its three gains KP, KI, KD.
+The [PID controller][pid] bases its functionality on the computation of the "tracking error" e and its three gains KP, KI, KD.
 In their combination, they lead to the control action u, as shown in the following expression:

 ![N|Solid](http://erfanjazebnikoo.com/downloads/Quala-PID-Pathfinder-PID-F.gif)